unicef/design-system/guidelines.md

   2. Although, it is typical to use the brand color on headers, we use a black color because UNICEF blue may be confused with a link.
 We are using UNICEF blue for links.
+  3. Do not jump hierarchies.
+After `h1` there should be `h2`, but not `h3` or `h4`.
+This is important for text readers, as users can navigate through headings.
+  4. Only one `h1` per page.
+It shall be the title of the page.
+  5. Make your heading content: short, specific and clear.

 ## Text and labeling